return to Natural Dog Health Remedies

 An Excellent Natural Remedy for Giardia in Dogs

-This formula contains the herbs licorice, slippery elm, and alfalfa, as well as supplements such as digestive enzymes, probiotics, L-Glutamine, and more.
+This formula contains the herbs ginger and alfalfa, as well as supplements such as digestive enzymes, probiotics, L-Glutamine, and more.
 It gives advanced gastrointestinal support to dogs suffering from digestive problems caused by Giardia, inflammatory bowel disease, food allergies, and so on.

 References